The bane of Judicial activism

 The judiciary is respected by Indians at large because they think the judge to be a messenger of Lord and the court to be the ultimate temple of justice.
 But the recent trend of the courts entertaining matters which are of less importance has made the public rethink about the status of the courts!
 Too much of judicial activism has led to a valley of severe distrust and disrespect between the people and judiciary.
 In order for the judiciary to gain back the trust of people, it should rather think upon the matters like judicial accountability, quick decision making, transparent functioning, and quick and easy access of justice.

-A student of law.
-Fine interest in current affairs, foreign policy and matters of social importance.
+Lawyer based in Nagpur.
+Fine interest in current and legal affairs, foreign policy and matters of social importance.